oracle/cloudtestdrive/DataScience/lab100/lab.md

 fig.axis(ymin=0, ymax=1500);
 ```

-Indeed, there's a clear pattern here.
+Indeed, there's a pattern here.
 It's logical that a bigger size of garage (GarageArea) will allow for more cars to park (GarageCars) and maybe even suggest bigger house too.
-We will look at how to use this colinearity later on.

-.
+However we could notice also a lot of outliers where houses with single or two cars garage are as expensive as the houses with three or four cars garage.
+This could mean that other features have stronger relationship to the price or we have outliers that we should try to remove later.

 ### How can we deal with Colinearity in a systematic way?